fentas/c3docker/README.md

 Then it returns a promise.
 If successful the requested container will be passed over.
 With that you can do stuff.
 Hopefully.

-If you want to extend c3docker range of commands you just can do that as this.
+If you want to extend c3docker range of commands you just can do that like this..

 ```node
 c3io.r2d2.kil = function(_data) {